 The White Rose of Yorkshire (ON1033) came into service, costing £81,000.
 The all weather lifeboat was placed in a mooring pen near the boathouse.

 Bronze Medal awarded to crew member Brian Hodgson for the rescue of two people overboard from a swamped speedboat in rough seas on 18 August.
 One man was seen in the water outside the line of breaking surf and a second man, a non swimmer, on the edge of the surf.
-Crew member Hodgson entered the water to help support the first man so that the inshore lifeboat could go directly to the other person who was in the greater danger.
+Helmsman Hodgson entered the water to help support the first man so the inshore lifeboat crew (David Wharton and Barry Mason) could go directly to the other person who was in the greater danger.
 Having picked up this survivor just as he was about to be engulfed in the surf, the inshore lifeboat returned to recover the other survivor and Brian Hodgson.
 By this time they too, were right on the edge of the surf line.
 Both survivors were landed.
+Crew members David Wharton and Barry Mason were given Medal Service Certificates.

-Silver Medal awarded to Coxswain Robert Allen and Bronze Medal awarded to Helmsman Richard Robinson for rescuing a survivor of the fishing vessel Admiral Van Tromp, which was wrecked after grounding on the Black Nab Rock in thick fog, an easterly wind, and a heavy breaking sea on 30 September 1976.
-When a survivor was seen on a rock Helmsman Robinson drove the D class lifeboat in at full speed, onto a ledge, and the man was grabbed just as a large sea broke over the rock and washed the boat back into the sea.
+There was still a heavy swell when a survivor was seen on a rock near The Black Nab.
+Helmsman Robinson drove the D class lifeboat in at full speed onto a ledge and the man was grabbed just as a large sea broke over the rock and washed the boat back into the sea.

 The Thanks of the Institution inscribed on Vellum was accorded to Helmsman M Coates and crew members B Hodgson and J Easton in recognition of their skill, determination and seamanship when the inshore lifeboat gave help to a man who had been cut off by the tide on 5 June.